lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 ![png](https://lawko698.github.io/assets/images/Detecting%20Prostate%20Cancers_files/Detecting%20Prostate%20Cancers_75_1.png)

 The AUC score is a healthy 0.973 and the graph shows it manages to classifiy most of the observations correctly.
-However, result 3 proves to be hard to classify it might not be linearly separatable.
+However, result 3 proves to be hard to classify as it might not be linearly separatable.
 In addition, it has problems classifying points that spill into different regions between result 0 and 1, result 1 and 2.

 <h1>Quadratic Discriminant Analysis (QDA) </h1>

 We made an assumption that our classes are linearly separatable decision boundary.
 However, we do not know if non-linear decision boundaries perform better.
-QDA uses a non-linear (quadratic) separatable decision boundary which may be a better candidate than LDA.
+QDA uses a non-linear (quadratic) separable decision boundary which may be a better candidate than LDA.

-One difference between LDA is the assumption we need for QDA is that every class has a different covariance matrix.
+Another difference is that QDA's class can has a different covariance matrix.

 QDA function performs similarly to LDA function from above.